Dashue/dashue.github.io/Snow/_posts/2014/2014-07-06-a-study-in-garbage-collection.md

 ---end

 ## Background
 For some time I've been meaning to further my understanding of Garbage Collection and the .Net CLR Garbage Collector.
 The recording of Jonathan Worthington's presentation ["The Secret Lives of Garbage Collectors"] [0] at BuildStuff 13, provided the perfect opportunity.
-If you haven't seen or listened to it, I highly recommend to do so.
+Jonathan is knowledgeable and a fun to listen to, so if you haven't checked this presentation out, I recommend you to do so.

 These are my notes, intended for my future self.